AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

                   - "auto"
                 * - use_packed_sm120_backward
                   - Select the packed recurrent backward on SM120 or newer. ``True`` requires float16, batch 32, four basis columns, ``uint32`` compact-pair metadata, and SM120 hardware; ``False`` retains the prior pair kernel.
                   - "auto"
+                * - use_packed_sm120_external_backward
+                  - Select the packed weight-only backward for trainable input populations on SM120 or newer.
+Fixed inputs do not build compact-pair metadata; ``False`` retains the prior external kernel.
+                  - "auto"
                 * - track_voltage_penalty
                   - Accumulate a compact neuron-mean voltage penalty at each timestep.
 Enable only with an online ``VoltageRegularization`` loss.